-Below normal temperatures (-1 to -8 degrees C) persisted across most of Central Asia from Dec 20 to 26.
-During that time period, minimum temperatures fell below -30 degrees C across central and northeastern Kazakhstan, while subfreezing temperatures occurred at the lower elevations of Afghanistan.
+Below-normal temperatures (-4 to -12 degrees C) persisted across most of Central Asia from December 27 to January 2.
+During that time period, minimum temperatures fell below -35 degrees C across northeastern Kazakhstan, while minimum temperatures were around -10 degrees C as far south as northwest Afghanistan.

-The GFS model depicts that Arctic air is likely to persist over northeastern Kazakhstan where weekly temperatures are forecast to average more than -12 degrees C below normal and minimum temperatures could fall to near -40 degrees C. Based on the magnitude of this Arctic air, an abnormal cold hazard is posted for northeastern Kazakhstan.
-The abnormal cold hazard extends south to include Kyrgyzstan, eastern Tajikistan, and parts of northeast Afghanistan where below normal temperatures are forecast at the beginning of the outlook period.
+The GFS model depicts that Arctic air is likely to persist over northern and central Kazakhstan, where weekly temperatures are forecast to average more than -12 degrees C below normal and minimum temperatures are likely to remain below -30 degrees C. Based on the magnitude of this Arctic air, an abnormal cold hazard is posted for northern and central Kazakhstan.
+The abnormal cold hazard extends south to include Kyrgyzstan, eastern Tajikistan, and parts of northeast Afghanistan where below-normal temperatures are forecast through the beginning of the outlook period.